m-99/lec02/README.md

 * Create a method called `estimateRidePrice` in the same class, and allow it to take all the parameters necessary to calculate the estimated price for a ride from either Uber or Lyft.
 * Modify the code in `main` to call that method instead of performing the calculations.

-## Specifications
+## Writing Specifications
-A method's __specification (or spec)__ is a set of comments attached to the method that tells the user of the program everything they need to know about the method.
+A method's __specification (or specs)__ is a set of comments attached to the method that tells the user of the program everything they need to know about the method.
 Specs are important for software engineers because they allow us to understand and use other people's programs _without reading the actual code_.

 The job of a specification is to describe the output of the method given the inputs.
 If the inputs satisfy the requirements outlined in the spec, then the method will produce an output that satisfies the requirements outlined in the spec.